unix2dossss/Listen/README.md

 ## Testing

-After you have configured pytest as the testing tool for PyCharm (File - Settings - Tools - Python Integrated Tools - Testing), you can then run tests from within PyCharm by right-clicking the tests folder and selecting "Run pytest in tests".

-Alternatively, from a terminal in the root folder of the project, you can also call 'python -m pytest tests' to run all the tests.
+From a terminal in the root folder of the project, you can also run all tests using the following commands:

+- To run the main tests:
+  `python -m pytest -v tests`

+- To run the database functionality tests:
+  `python -m pytest -v tests_db`

+Make sure you are within the virtual environment when running these commands.
 PyCharm also provides a built-in terminal, which uses the configured virtual environment.

 ## Configuration